-Kudos for doing your research – I know it’s easy to be drawn into the hype, but in this review we’re just going to look at the facts.
+If you’re asking “Is Sisel International a scam?” it’s probably because someone is trying to recruit you, but kudos to you for doing your research – I know it’s easy to be drawn into the hype, but in this Sisel review we’re just going to look at the cold hard facts.

-My hope is that by the time you’ve read to the end of this review, you’ll know in your own mind whether Sisel International is a scam you should avoid or a legit business opportunity you should pursue.
+My hope is by the end of this review you’ll know whether Sisel International is a scam you should avoid or a legit business opportunity you should pursue.

-The more you believe you can make money with Sisel Internation, the more money you will lose and time you will waste.
+The more you believe you can make money with Sisel, the more money you’ll lose and time you’ll waste.

-People are often duped into thinking they can build an extra income for themselves by recommending health products and handing out a few business cards so they sign up with all the best intentions only to come up against the harsh reality further down the line.
+People are often duped into thinking they can build an extra income for themselves by recommending health products and handing out a few business cards only to hit the harsh reality that it’s not as easy as this.

-Trying to sell high-priced products to people who aren’t interested is a hard slog.
-If you’re going to make any decent money with this business you’re going to need to recruit and recruit, but the complicate commission structure doesn’t make this an easy sell.
+Trying to sell high-priced products to people who aren’t interested is a long, hard slog.
+If you’re going to make any decent money with this business you’re going to need to recruit and recruit, but the complicated commission structure doesn’t make this an easy sell.

 I can not recommend Sisel as a legit work from home option, here are the main reasons: